This stuffed mushrooms recipe is the easiest one I’ve ever made, but so tasty you’d never know it.

 This stuffed mushroom recipe is different from many that I’ve tried in that the filling is super-simple to make.
 In fact, the filling is made and the mushrooms are stuffed before the oven is even done preheating.

-The filling is made using chili.
-Whip up a batch of this 10 Minute Chili (yes, it’s really ready, start to finish, in only 10 minutes) for dinner one night.
-Then use a scoop of the leftovers to make the filling.
-Or use any homemade chili recipe or buy a can at the grocery store.
+The filling for the mushrooms is made using chili.
+Whip up a batch of this Quick Chili (it’s ready, start to finish, in less than 15 minutes) for dinner one night.
+Then use a scoop of the leftovers to make this filling.
+Or use any leftover homemade chili recipe or even buy a can at the grocery store.
 Easy.

 Oh, and for another delicious dinner idea that uses chili, be sure to also check out my recipe for chili enchiladas.

 - Cook Time: 15 minutes